 The shopping is done, the company is gone, and so a week of eating on $4.50 a person per day has begun.
 If we don’t have what we need to make it 5 days straight then we’re not going to have it.
 The money is all spent.
 Well, almost.
 I still have about $5 left.
 Not enough to go out to eat but if we need to we can make one more trip to the store…probably for snacks.

 Round two of grocery shopping was illuminating.
 This time the store was packed.
 The lines at the check out were so long that folks who were still shopping couldn’t get through the front of the store for all of the cart traffic.
 I waited for a long time.
 A woman two carts in front of me was checking out and it seemed to be taking forever.
 I think she must have grabbed everything she wanted to buy and was having the cashier total it for her as she went so she wouldn’t go over a set amount.
 There was a lot of back and forth, “no, take that off, try this” and so on.
-I was getting impatient.
-I found myself getting irritated with the woman.
-Why couldn’t she just figure this out beforehand?
-But, I’ve never had to do that–really worry about going over budget at the checkout.
+I realized I’ve never had to do that–really worry about going over budget at the checkout.

 After shopping for this challenge I can imagine how hard it might be.
 Several items on my list weren’t clearly priced.
 I couldn’t find ONE scale in the produce section to weigh my items to figure out how much they were going to cost.
 There were special bargain tags on a few items, but I wasn’t sure if they were still applicable.
 Even though I tried my best to calculate the total as I dropped things in the basket, I still wasn’t sure how much it would be until the cashier finished ringing it up.
 In my case, however, if I went over it was no big deal.
 Maybe I won’t use it for the SNAP Challenge, but I’ll eat it later.

 I could tell the woman was embarrassed and she probably felt the collective impatience of all of us bearing down on her.
-I wonder if she could tell that most everyone in line, including me, was kind of judging her every move.
 I found myself telling her (in my head) not to go for that pricey pre-packaged, individual-servings item.
 It wasn’t healthy and it cost way too much for what it was.
-I was totally judging her and feeling superior for all that I was getting with my remaining $40 or so.
 What is wrong with me?
 Why was I being such a jerk?
 It’s easy to stand aside and criticize others for their food choices, but think about all that she was going up against.